 A good German laugenbrezel is thick and soft in the middle, thin and crunchy (but not dry on the outside) and shaped into three equal loops.

 Soft pretzels are not made at home very often because their secret taste is due to them being dipped in lye before baking.
 Lye, or caustic soda, burns skin and eyes and gloves and safety glasses are recommended when making this recipe.
 This is not recommended for baking with children.

-Use extreme caution: Lye is caustic and a 3% solution is considered corrosive.
+Use extreme caution: Lye is caustic and a 3 percent solution is considered corrosive.
 Always use gloves and safety glasses.
 Wearing long sleeves, pants and close-toed shoes are recommended.

 Wipe up spills with paper towels and dispose of immediately.
 Rinse with water or vinegar.
 Rinse all utensils and gloves with large amounts of water and wash arms and hands after working with the solution.
 If you feel anything burning on the skin, rewash with soap and water, rinse and dry.